 Game developer scam switches screenshots to lure unsuspecting buyers to part with their cash

-Apple may have removed these offending apps pretty quickly after being picked up but not before hundred of people parted with their hard earned cash.
-In all cases I believe that apple has refunded the lost money but who knows how long that policy will last.
+Apple may have removed these offending apps pretty quickly after being picked up but not before hundreds of people parted with their hard-earned cash.
+In all cases, I believe that Apple has refunded the lost money but who knows how long that policy will last.